 - Thinly sliced green onions for garnish

 - Bring a large pot of water to a boil.
-Add the pasta and cook until al dente, just tender.
+Add the pasta and cook until al dente, barely tender.
 Drain and set aside.

 - Slowly whisk in the milk until all the flour is absorbed and no lumps remain, followed by the beer.
 Continue to whisk often until the mixture thickens and begins to bubble.

-- Remove from heat and stir in the salt, paprika, garlic powder, and pepper.
+- Remove from heat and stir in the Dijon mustard, salt, paprika, garlic powder, onion powder, and pepper.
 Slowly stir in handfuls of cheese until smooth.
+Adjust salt and seasonings to taste.

 - Fold in the drained pasta and serve immediately topped with additional grated Parmesan cheese, thinly sliced green onions, and a sprinkling of freshly ground black pepper.